 Native token

 After you request some DRK and the other party submitted a transaction to the network, it should be in the consensus' mempool, waiting for inclusion in the next block(s).
-Depending on the network, finalization of the blocks could take some time.
+Depending on your network configuration, confirmation of the blocks could take some time.
 You'll have to wait for this to happen.
 If your drk subscribe is running, then after some time your new balance should be in your wallet.

 pablo-waiting0